 The following provides a historical timeline of computing at Purdue University.
-Some early history was gathered from The Origins of Computing and Computer Science at Purdue University by Saul Rosen and John R. Rice, A Century and Beyond: The History of Purdue University by Robert W. Topping, an Interview with Duane Pyle on the early history of Computer Sciences at Purdue University, and from Defining a Discipline: The early history of Computer Science at Purdue University, Studies in Computer Science by John Rice and Richard DeMillo.
+Some of the early Purdue history was gathered from The Origins of Computing and Computer Science at Purdue University by Saul Rosen and John R. Rice, A Century and Beyond: The History of Purdue University by Robert W. Topping, an Interview with Duane Pyle on the early history of Computer Sciences at Purdue University, Defining a Discipline: The early history of Computer Science at Purdue University, Studies in Computer Science by John Rice and Richard DeMillo, and a History of ECN.
 More recent information is taken from my own personal notes and research.

 1947 - Prof. Carl Kossack joins the Mathematics Department at Purdue, focused on statistical analysis.
 In 1948, Prof. Kossack was named the director of the statistical and computing laboratory.
 He was then named head of Purdue's Department of Mathematics and Statistics, a position he held until leaving for IBM in 1959.